Hashfyre/hashfyre-personal-hugo/content/post/rootconf-2017-day-01.md

 I kind of reacted prematurely when I didn't see [Prometheus](https://prometheus.io/) in his list of monitoring tools.
 However that doubt was soon rested, and he did talk about it in the metrics section of talk.
   {{<tweet 862523143742570496>}}

- The talk offered a board coverage of:
+ The talk offered a broad coverage of:

   - Monitoring tools:
     - [Nagios](https://www.nagios.org/)